device-zone/device-389ds/README.md

 ## add tls to instance

-To expose the instance called "seawitch" with the hostname "seawitch.example.com", run this.
-The certificate, chain and key will be found and configured automatically.
+To expose the instance called "seawitch" with the hostname "seawitch.example.com" over port 636 securely using LDAPS, run this.
+The certificate, chain and key will be found based on the hostname provided and configured automatically.

 ```
 [root@server ~]# device services ldap-server tls add instance=seawitch hostname=seawitch.example.com port=636